 Lake Matheson/Te Ara Kairaumati Walk | West Coast

-Part of the West Matukituki Track, this 9-km tramp takes about 2.5 hours to reach the hut.
+Part of the West Matukituki Track, the 9-km tramp to Aspiring Hut takes about 2.5 hours, so is a great overnight option for families.
 There are several small bluffs, providing views up and down the Matukituki valley.

 Essential Safety Tips